-28 Annex I (28) Clinical Trials Regulation (EU) No 536/2014
+(30) Annex I (28) Clinical Trials Regulation (EU) No 536/2014

-- 273. In the case where a sponsor has applied for a marketing authorisation for an IMP for the indication under study and the IMP has been granted a positive opinion by the CHMP but not yet the Commission's decision on its MA or is not yet marketed, the RSI should be a section in the IB. - 274.
-If it is proposed to use an IMP outside the (EU) indication of MA within the trial, section 4.8 of the SmPC for the IMP(s) could be used as the RSI, if scientifically justified by the sponsor in the clinical trial application cover letter.
-Otherwise the RSI should always be a clearly separated specific section within the IB as detailed above. - 275.
+- 283. If it is proposed to use an IMP outside the (EU) indication of MA within the trial, section 4.8 of the SmPC for the IMP(s) could be used as the RSI, if scientifically justified by the sponsor in the clinical trial application cover letter.
+Otherwise the RSI should always be a clearly separated specific section within the IB as detailed above. - 284.
 The Company Core Data Sheet (CCDS) is not accepted as RSI by itself.
 However, CCDS may be contained in an appendix to the IB and include the RSI as a separate clearly identified section titled, e.g., "Reference safety information for assessment of expectedness of serious adverse reactions".
-In that case, the RSI section must be compliant with the guidance of this document. - 276.
+In that case, the RSI section must be compliant with the guidance of this document. - 285.
 The location of the RSI should always be clearly indicated in the cover letter of the CT application.